arivictor/intentional-architecture-in-python/book/2-solid.md

 Each class depends only on the interface it needs.
 No forced methods.
 No fake implementations.
 The dependencies are honest.

 Small interfaces are easier to implement, easier to test, and easier to understand.
-They keep your code focused on what actually matters.
+They keep your code focused on what matters.

 ## Dependency Inversion Principle